Post may contain affiliate links more information is provided in this link.

 One of the best tips for finding a good job is to reach out to your network.
 You definitely know some people from school or previous work.
 And more often than not, they can help you find some work, or at least let you know about somethings going on.

 Unfortunately, one of the worst things I know that people do when they go to school and work is to not reach out to other people.
-If I did not put any effort into networking I would not have a network.
+If I did not put any effort into networking I would not have a network which landed me several interviews and admittedly my current job.
 Not many people talked to me in grad school.
 Do you think it had anything to do with the radiation and pathogens I worked with?
 (In all seriousness we had safe practices for both).
 You do not need to be best friends with anyone or to have too special of a relationship.
 In fact, you have probably networked without even knowing it.
 Trust me, even the smallest conversations could resonate with people for years.
 In a future post I will write about how to make and maintain your network.
 That is not something that can be summarized to easily.

 Only Give Up When You Get What You Want